Short Interest in Adriatic Metals PLC (OTCMKTS:ADMLF) Declines By 68.1%

-Adriatic Metals PLC (OTCMKTS:ADMLF) was the target of a large decrease in short interest in December.
-As of December 31st, there was short interest totalling 6,800 shares, a decrease of 68.1% from the December 15th total of 21,300 shares.
-Based on an average trading volume of 20,300 shares, the short-interest ratio is presently 0.3 days.
+Adriatic Metals PLC (OTCMKTS:ADMLF) saw a large decline in short interest in the month of December.
+As of December 31st, there was short interest totalling 6,800 shares, a decline of 68.1% from the December 15th total of 21,300 shares.
+Based on an average daily trading volume, of 20,300 shares, the days-to-cover ratio is currently 0.3 days.

 Adriatic Metals Company Profile